Russian minister dies trying to save filmmaker

-MOSCOW: Russia’s emergencies minister has died trying to save a filmmaker who slipped from a cliff during training exercises in the Arctic, officials said on Wednesday.
+MOSCOW: Russia’s emergency minister has died trying to save a filmmaker who slipped from a cliff during training exercises in the Arctic, officials said on Wednesday.

 Yevgeny Zinichev, who previously served in President Vladimir Putin’s security detail, is the first Russian cabinet member to die on duty.
 He was lauded by senior government officials and the Russian leader as a loyal civil servant and a "hero".
 The UK’s ambassador in Russia also offered condolences.